 In another exciting bit of casting, Westworld, Lost, and Message from Space star Hiroyuki Sanada will be taking on the role of Mortal Kombat‘s other most recognizable character: Scorpion.
 The connection between Scorpion and Sub-Zero runs deep and will likely play a key part of the narrative in the new film.
-Sanada was most recently seen being horribly wasted in Avengers: Endgame and we’re hoping that Mortal Kombat will rectify that by giving him a meaty action role to luxuriate in.
+Sanada was most recently seen being horribly wasted in Avengers: Endgame and it seems that Mortal Kombat will rectify that by giving him a meaty action role to luxuriate in.

-Tadanobu Asano is Raiden
+Tadanobu Asano Is Raiden

 Raiden is the literal God of Thunder (no, not that one) so this inclusion confirms the film will likely be leaning into the more mystical elements of the Mortal Kombat series.
 Asano is a radical Japanese actor with an impressive list of credits, but he’s probably best known in America as one of Thor’s Warrior’s Three.
 So this is a perfectly wonderful bit of meta-casting!

-Chin Han is Shang Tsung
+Chin Han Is Shang Tsung

-Sisi Stringer is Mileena
+Sisi Stringer Is Mileena

-Images: Warner Bros.
+Featured Image: Warner Bros.

 Originally published on August 30, 2019 and updated on January 15th, 2021.